pattty847/AutoTradingKit/README.md

 ## Connect with ATK team

-- Create an issue or request a new feature on this [Github repository](https://github.com/Khanhlinhdang/AutoTradingKit-Pro)
+- Create an issue or request a new feature on this [Github repository](https://github.com/Khanhlinhdang/AutoTradingKit)
 - If you want to update some personal feature, please sent an email to khanhlinhdangthditrach@gmail.com

-## Many indicators, sourced from famous libraries such as [pandas-ta](https://github.com/twopirllc/pandas-ta/tree/main), [ta-lib](), and even indicators converted from TradingView,MT4,MT5
+## Many indicators, sourced from famous libraries such as [pandas-ta](https://github.com/twopirllc/pandas-ta/tree/main), and even indicators converted from TradingView,MT4,MT5

 Currently provides below set of indicators.
 If your favourite indicator is missing, then create a ticket via GitHub Issues and there is a good chance that it will be included in the future version of ATK.

 In the future, we will update more indicators, which are populars and famous on tradingview, MT4, MT5